Arubey99/Financial-News-Sentiment-Analyzer/README.md

 ## Financial News Sentiment Analysis

 This project focuses on analyzing sentiment in financial news articles to gauge market sentiment and recession-related fears in the U.S. equity market.
-Developed as part of an assignment for BNP Paribas, this project uses **language models (LLMs)** and financial data to create a sentiment analysis pipeline tailored for financial news.
+This project uses **language models (LLMs)** and financial data to create a sentiment analysis pipeline tailored for financial news.

 ### Features
 - **Data Collection**: